kangas/portfolio/MattKangas_Resume_2016.markdown

     - 250+ neglected open-source contributions to C++ codebase of highly visible project
     - We analyzed and responded to each one, clearing path for new contributors
 - Delivered new [log components/filtering capability](https://docs.mongodb.com/manual/reference/log-messages/) in MongoDB 3.0
-    - Wrote spec.
-Implemented functionality and tests in C++
 - Delivered two contracted enhancements for In-Q-Tel
-    - Wrote spec for multilingual full-text enhancements.
-Vetted commercial linguistic tokenization libraries
-- Supervised source contributions from Facebook and WiredTiger
+- Supervised source contributions from commercial partners
     - Facebook: Created code review workflow that satisfied peculiar legal requirements
     - WiredTiger: From initial open-source contributions through MongoDB acquisition in late 2014